open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/KE_energy_momentum/KE_energy_momentum.md

       title: Kinetic Energy and Momentum
     part1:
       ans1:
-        value: If I throw an object straight up (vertically) in the air, its momentum at the highest point will be zero.
+        value: If I throw an object straight up (vertically) in the air, its kinetic energy at the highest point will be zero.
       ans2:
         value: If I throw an object diagonally up in the air, its kinetic energy at the highest point will be zero.